 - Place in oven for 45 minutes.
 Cobbler should be evenly browned.
 If very center is still a little “jiggly” that’s okay…just don’t over bake to get the center completely baked if it risks the burning the rest of cobbler.

 - Serve warmed with ice cream or whipped cream.
 A simple dusting of powdered sugar is good as well.
 It’s even delicious chilled!

-Have fun with your fruit choices.
-I mostly made blueberry versions…but I did a combo of white nectarines and blueberries that my husband has now proclaimed his favorite.
+You can also have fun with your fruit choices.
+I mostly made blueberry versions, but I did a combo of white nectarines and blueberries that my husband has now proclaimed his favorite.

 Her easy blueberry cobbler is my new go-to for a quick and delicious warm-weather dessert.
 I hope it becomes a favorite for your family too.

 And if you’re looking for another great summer fruit treat, be sure to check out my Lemonade Chiffon Dessert.
 It’s another family favorite!

 From Grandma’s recipe box to your kitchen,